How to make tender, juicy pork skewers on the grill, the griddle or in the oven.

 Pork Skewers Are All About The Right Cut of Meat

-The best cut of pork for kebabs is without a shadow of a doubt from the pig’s shoulder.
+The best cut of pork for skewers is without a shadow of a doubt from the pig’s shoulder.
+Pork tenderloin could work too, but is not ideal.
 Look for one of these options:

 - shoulder blade area – buy a pork steak ready shoulder blade roast or boneless country style ribs (which are not ribs at all, but just called this way)